Corporate social responsibility

 Our current partner is the Make-A-Wish Foundation.
 Make-A-Wish grant life-changing wishes for children with critical illnesses; making wishes come true for over 900 children in the UK alone last year.
 This is a global relationship with each of our offices supporting a local chapter.
 Over the course of 2019 fundraising initiatives have taken place in London, New York, Frankfurt and Manchester enabling us to grant three wishes.

-Matched funding and support: for employees and initiatives in scope, BNY Mellon provides dollar matching on team and individual fundraising projects and volunteering events, including donations via salary sacrifice and board service.
+Matched funding and support: for employees and initiatives in scope, BNY Mellon provides dollar matching on team and individual fundraising projects and volunteering events.
 Employees are entitled to two paid volunteer days each year which can be used for our charity partner or for an organisation of their choice.

 Moving to environmentally friendly printing: in 2019, we moved to environmentally friendly print production in all locations, including renewable and 100% recyclable card covers and paper sustainably sourced from FSC certified suppliers.
 It is acid-free, with cotton based fibres to minimise environmental impact and low carbon steel, PET coated wire binding.
 PET, a non-toxic material used in the food packaging industry, passes all safety and environmental guidelines.
 Notes have been added on our website to discourage printing of pdfs.